teonet-co/generator-teonet-client/generators/app/templates/README.md

+# <%= description %>

-To make this application application and Teonet L0 client library under Linux use command line:
+To make this application and Teonet L0 client library under Linux use command line:

+    ./autogen.sh
     make

 To run "teocli" example application use command line: